 It has been around a year to eighteen months when I immersed myself into learning some fundamentals of modern machine learning techniques.
 I’ve thrown myself into the standard mooc courses, gone through more advanced materials on neural networks by Hinton, a legend in this field, and some courses on computational neuroscience.

 One of the best tutorials on the web is the Stanfard Deep Learning tutorial.
 The pre-requisite is probably the standard mooc course, and from there, the tutorial takes you to more advanced concepts such as stochastic gradient descent methods, sparse auto-encoders, convolutional neural networks, natural language processing, which represents the state of the art currently in how large computer farms help us analyse and understand natural information in text, images, videos, sound and speech.

 The exercise on the sparse auto-encoder was one of my favourite.
-Where I thought forward-feeding neural-networks were just a really complicated non-linear function trained to map many-to-few, the auto-encoder takes the output of the forward-feed network and feeds it back by comparing to the original image, hence converting it into a recursive neural-network with powerful properties in a well defined framework that is easy to train.
+Where I thought forward-feeding neural-networks were just a really complicated non-linear function trained to map many-to-few, the auto-encoder takes the output of the forward-feed network and feeds it back by comparing to the original image, hence converting it into a recursive structure with powerful properties in a well defined framework that is easy to train.
 This reminds me of the old days of linear signals and systems analysis and control systems theory.

 By studying the weights of the auto-encoder neural network, one can get a glimpse of the essense of the data.
 For example, by training a sparse auto-encoder to recognise handwritten digits, one can examine the weights of the network, and see what the statistical best filters look like: